-(g) The Parent's management, with the participation of the Parent's principal executive and financial officers, has completed an assessment of the effectiveness of the Company's internal controls over financial reporting for the fiscal year ended December 31, 2013 in compliance with the requirements of Section 404 of the Sarbanes-Oxley Act, and such assessment concluded that such internal controls were effective using the framework specified in the Parent's Annual Report on Form 10-K for the fiscal year ended December 31, 2013 and (A) disclosed, based on its most recent evaluation, to its auditors and the Audit Committee of the Parent's board of directors (1) any significant deficiencies or material weaknesses (as defined in the relevant Statement of Auditing Standards) in the design or operation of the Parent's internal controls over financial data and (2) any fraud, whether or not material, that involves management or other Employees who have a significant role in its internal controls over financial reporting and (B) identified for the Parent's auditors any material weaknesses in internal controls.
+(g) The Parent's management, with the participation of the Parent's principal executive and financial officers, has completed an assessment of the effectiveness of the Company's internal controls over financial reporting for the fiscal year ended December 31, 2013 in compliance with the requirements of Section 404 of the Sarbanes-Oxley Act, and such assessment concluded that such internal controls were effective using the framework specified in the Parent's Annual Report on Form 10-K for the fiscal year ended December 31, 2013 and (A) disclosed, based on its most recent evaluation, to its auditors and the Audit Committee of the Parent's board of directors (1) any significant deficiencies or material weaknesses (as defined in the relevant Statement of Auditing Standards) in the design or operation of the Parent's internal controls over financial reporting that could adversely affect its ability to record, process, summarize and report financial data and (2) any fraud, whether or not material, that involves management or other Employees who have a significant role in its internal controls over financial reporting and (B) identified for the Parent's auditors any material weaknesses in internal controls.

-III.9 Absence of Certain Changes
+3.9 Absence of Certain Changes.

-.
 Since the date of the balance sheet contained in the most recent Parent Report, (a) there has occurred no event or development which, individually or in the aggregate, has had, or could reasonably be expected to have in the future, a Parent Material Adverse Effect and (b) neither the Parent nor the Acquisition Subsidiary has taken any of the actions set forth in paragraphs (a) through (p) of Section 4.3.